alexmaco/json-tool/README.md

 Swiss army knife for dealing with JSON on the CLI.

+Why another JSON filtering tool ?
+Becase there are things to improve.

 Goals:
 * usable in unix pipe
 * colored output on terminal